johnnytbz/johnnytbz.github.io/.history/_posts/2020-01-27-microservice-brief-introduction_20211204151004.md

 ### Monolithic applications

-In the "old" days when the concept of microservices was not proposed,
+In the "old" days when the concept of microservices was not proposed

-a software application tended to develop and package all the features of the application,
+a software application tended to develop and package all the features of the application

 as was often the case with a B/S application architecture